pjchamberlain/devdataprod/devdataprod.md

 Slide 5
 ========================================================
-How much more fun would it be sliders for the dimensions and a button to make a prediction?
+How much more fun would it be with sliders for the dimensions and a button to make a prediction?

 Try it here:
 https://pjchamberlain.shinyapps.io/devdataprod/